oddbird/oddsite/content/2017/03/16/serializing-things.rst

 public: yes
 author: kit
-tags: [Celery, Django, Serialization]
+tags: [Celery, Django, Serialization, Code]
 image:
-  - src: ''
+  - src: 'celery-man.jpg'
 summary: |
   Transmitting objects between web processes and worker processes is a requirement of many modern web apps.
 Given that the safest way to do so is to